edsu/lastweet/README.md

     pip install lastweet

 Then you'll need set a bunch of things in your environment.
-Since it's convenient to run this from cron every week create a file that sets all the variables and then runs lastweet.
-If you don't want to use either Twitter or Mastodon then just don't use the variables related to them.
+Since it's convenient to run this from cron every week, create a file that sets all the variables and then runs lastweet.
+If you don't want to use either Twitter or Mastodon then just don't include the variables related to them.

 ```
 export LASTFM_USER="inkdroid"